 The first hurdle is getting customers to sign up to your email list.
 What comes next is a constant effort to make them want to stay signed up.
+This is why you need to make sure your email campaigns are on point.

 Your customers don’t want their inbox to be filled to the brim with emails that they don’t care about.
 This is why you need to provide value in every single email you send, starting from the first one.